AI4quantum/maestro-builder/README.md

      ```bash
      python3 --version
      ```
-   - Create and activate the virtual environment:
+   - Create and activate the virtual environment (must be at the top level of the project):
      ```bash
      python3 -m venv .venv
      source .venv/bin/activate